fkie-cad/Sandroid_Dexray-Intercept/docs/installation.rst

 Installation
 ============

-This guide covers the installation and setup of SanDroid - Dexray Intercept.
+This guide covers the installation and setup of Sandroid - Dexray Intercept.

 System Requirements
 ------------------